Native Sons of the Golden West

 Photographs by Bill Aidnik

-wagon1-2.jpg (28658 bytes) This buggy was stored in a barn on the Mariner ranch for more than 50 year.
-It was home to many generations of barn owls.
-Owned by Dick and Cornelia Mariner(both had been long time Native Son and Daughter members).
+The buggy was stored in a barn on the Mariner ranch for more than 50 year and was home to many generations of barn owls.
+It was owned by Dick and Cornelia Mariner before they donated it to Silver Star.
+Dick and Cornelia were long time Native Son and Daughter members.

-The buggy was originally purchased by Dick's parents Jacob and Irene Brown Mariner around 1905.
 The buggy doesn't have very much wear, so we suspect it was soon replaced with a horse-less-carriage.

 Right The spider webs and owl droppings removed, we get the first good look at the buggy.